rue-aubrey/datastories/designcritique.md

 ![First Sketch of Redesign](assets/ppisketch.jpg alt="First Sketch of Redesign)

 ### Feedback on Sketch
-Reviewer: Sandhya.
-They're a neuroscientist.
+Reviewer A. They're a neuroscientist.

 They were able to understand the topic of the visualization and understand the nature of the percentages (numerator and denominator).
 Their main takeaway was that "of women arrested, more are sole caregivers, and more have kids who are still minors."